pawlang-project/paw/README.md

 **Q: What if I get linking errors?**
 A: Ensure Zig is installed and in PATH.
 The compiler uses Zig for cross-compilation linking.

+**Q: How does parallel processing work?**
+A: PawLang uses Rayon for parallel compilation tasks.
+For large projects with multiple files, parallel processing can significantly improve compilation speed.

+**Q: What performance optimizations are included?**
+A: The compiler includes string interning, object pooling, memory-efficient data structures, and optimized build profiles for both development and release modes.

 ---

 ## Roadmap